A massage gun has many benefits, especially to runners.

 The Theragun is not much heavier, at 2.9 pounds.
 It would be just as easy to transport, and it does come with a handy travel bag.
 It’s easy to slip into a bag, and you’ll hardly notice it there.

-Both of these massage guns come with some accessories.
+Both of these massage guns come with some accessories to diversify your massage game.

-If you choose to purchase the Hyperice Hypervolt, you’ll get the body and 5 interchangeable attachment heads (Ball, Bullet, Flat, Fork and Cushion), a rechargeable battery, and a charger.
-You can buy a carrying case separately from the manufacturing company if you wish to travel with your massage gun.
+The Hyperice Hypervolt, comes with the body and 5 interchangeable attachment heads (Ball, Bullet, Flat, Fork and Cushion), a rechargeable battery, and a charger.
+You can buy a carrying case separately if you wish to travel with your massage gun.

 The Theragun Pro comes with more accessories than the Hypervolt.
 You will get 6 pro attachments and a pouch to store them in, 2 rechargeable batteries, a charger, and a high-quality travel case.